 - DO NOT machine-dry the cover!
 This can shrink it.
 Instead, let it air dry.

-If you’re using a “professional” nursing pillow with a vinyl exterior that doesn’t get removed, using an antimicrobial spray or wipe to clean the surface is sufficient.
+If you’re using a “professional” nursing pillow with a non-removable vinyl exterior, using an antimicrobial spray or wipe to clean the surface should be sufficient.